JTaisey389/reading-notes301.md/Read05_HEROKU.md

 - To stop the streaming press control+c.

 ### Define a Proficle
-- Useing a **Proficle** a text file is the root directory of your application, to explicity declare what command should be executed to start your app.
+- Using a **Proficle** a text file is the root directory of your application, to explicitly declare what command should be executed to start your app.

 ### Scaling the app
 - At the moment your app is running a single web dyno.
 Think of a dyno as a lightweight contain that runs the command specified in Proficle.